 South Africa has almost no culture of saving money.
 With minimal social pressure to do the right thing, many people procrastinate and leave it too late.
 Working with a small budget – using outdoor, radio and social media – we have helped Satrix become a household name, synonymous with long-term investing made easy.
-With the promise of good things to come, this particular campaign encourages people to take the first step.
+With the promise of good things to come, this particular (award-winning) campaign encourages people to take the first step.
 (In collaboration with VH brand developers)

 The WSPA fights this kind of animal cruelty.
 The WSPA is a global organisation that protects and returns abused animals to the wild.
 ‘At the WSPA, we are working hard towards a world where animal welfare matters and animal cruelty ends.
 Being the world’s leading international alliance of animal welfare organisations, helps in addressing these kind of issues… with mainly positive results.
 We can continue our work as long as people keep donating…’ – Kai Akram, Head of WSPA